Vrilya/Hylian-Grimoire/README.md

 The main editor is built around fast navigation, readable message syntax, and exact save/export behavior.
 Messages can be searched by ID or text, edited directly, reordered, imported from headers, exported back to headers, or written into supported ROM message banks.

+## Header Workflows

+Hylian Grimoire treats C message headers as real project files, not disposable export output.
+It supports modern multi-language decomp-style headers, legacy headers, and OTRMod-oriented output, while keeping control codes, item icons, language slots, and readable formatting intact wherever possible.

+Headers can be loaded directly, exported from data files or ROMs, and imported into supported ROM message banks.
+For multi-language ROMs, the editor can work with a selected language or export all ROM languages in a modern header layout.

 ## Message Preview

 ![Message preview window](media/preview.png)